Keeping safe gluten-free food on hand is absolutely important to help you stay well. What do you keep in your gluten-free refrigerator?

 healthy gluten-free refrigerator

 Yogurt – Greek Yogurt or So Delicious Coconut yogurts are delicious.
 Watch the sugar content in yogurt which can be very high.
 Use plain yogurt and add in your own fruits, granola, nuts and spices.

-Milk– So Delicious Coconut Milk, Organic Rice Milk, Almond Milk, Soy or Hemp Milk (Rice, Soy and Hemp milks are good for baking)
+Milk– So Delicious Coconut Milk, Organic Rice Milk, Almond Milk, Soy or Hemp Milk (Rice, Soy and Hemp milk are good for baking)

 Cheese – Sliced cheese or cheese sticks are good for snacking for those who eat dairy

 Hummus – there are many healthy hummus brands on the market.
 This is a great snack with fresh veggies.